carla-simulator/carla/Docs/python_api_tutorial.md

 #### Connecting and retrieving the world

-To connect to a simulator we need to create a "Client" object, and to do so we need to provide the IP address and port of a running instance of the simulator
+To connect to a simulator we need to create a "Client" object, to do so we need to provide the IP address and port of a running instance of the simulator

 ```py
 client = carla.Client('localhost', 2000)
 ```

-First thing most scripts do is setting the client time-out.
-This time-out sets a time limit to all networking operations, if the time-out is not set networking operations may block forever.
+The first recommended thing to do right after creating a client instance is setting its time-out.
+This time-out sets a time limit to all networking operations, if the time-out is not set networking operations may block forever

 ```py
 client.set_timeout(10.0) # seconds